 Advance reservations are required for all tours.

-Requests should be made at least four weeks in advance of your visit.
+Requests should be made at least three weeks in advance of your visit.